safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

    --query "lastResult.warnings" \
    --output json

-echo "🔎 Inspecting Parent Document Metadata..."
 # =================================================================================
-# WHY WE TEST THIS:
+# Inspecting Parent Document Metadata
-# We need to verify that the custom metadata we attached to the PDF in Blob Storage
+# We need to verify that the Parent Document row was created correctly.
+In our
+# hybrid architecture, the parent row serves TWO critical purposes:
+# 1. It acts as a fully searchable entity containing the 'full_text' and the dense
+#    'full_doc_vector'.
+# 2. It holds the custom bidirectional metadata from Blob Storage (specifically
-# (specifically the 'child_images' string containing our extracted image filenames)
+#    the 'child_images' string for multimodal UI injection).
-# successfully passed through the indexer and was saved to the parent document row.
 #
-# HOW IT WORKS:
 # We filter by 'doc_id ne null'.
-In our architecture, ONLY parent documents have a
+Because of our Index Projections, ONLY parent
-# 'doc_id', whereas chunks have a 'chunk_id' and 'parent_id'.
-This isolates the
+# document rows are assigned a 'doc_id', whereas chunk rows are assigned a 'parent_id'.
-# parent rows.
-Note: We cannot filter by 'child_images ne null' because we explicitly
+# This completely isolates the parent row.
+(Note: We cannot filter by 'child_images
-# set that field to be non-filterable to save Azure compute costs.
+# ne null' because we explicitly set it to non-filterable to save Azure compute costs).
 # =================================================================================
 az rest --method post \
     --resource https://search.azure.com \